x75/x75.github.io/_posts/2016-10-06-apparent-uselessness.md

-Sometime last year I picked up on Kenneth Stanley's and Joel Lehmann's 2015 book called "Why Greatness Cannot Be Planned - The Myth of the Objective".
+Sometime last year I picked up on Kenneth Stanley's and Joel Lehmann's 2015 book called [Why Greatness Cannot Be Planned - The Myth of the Objective](http://mythoftheobjective.com/).
 In the book they develop an argument for an advanced teleology based on experiments with synthetic processes of knowledge acquisition in the context of AI, ALife, and Learning.
 The argument roughly says, that if you want to reach a goal, that is ambitious in